Employers

 If an employee takes more than a week of unpaid leave at any point during the year:

-• the time required before the employee becomes entitled to annual holidays is extended by the amount of unpaid leave taken more than one week.
-For example, if an employee takes 2 weeks unpaid leave, they become entitled to annual holidays one week after the anniversary of their starting date
+- the time required before the employee becomes entitled to annual holidays is extended by the amount of unpaid leave taken more than one week.
+For example, if an employee takes 2 weeks unpaid leave, they become entitled to annual holidays one week after the anniversary of their starting date, or

 Time off without pay while an employee is receiving ACC, on parental leave, or on leave for defence force volunteers protected voluntary military service, does not affect their anniversary date for annual holiday entitlement.

-If an employee is about to take annual holidays but before they do, they (or their spouse, partner or dependant) become sick or suffer a bereavement, you must allow them to take sick leave or bereavement leave for the relevant period if they are entitled to it.
+If an employee is about to take annual holidays but before they do, they (or their spouse, partner or dependant) become sick or suffer a bereavement or are affected by family violence, you must allow them to take sick leave or bereavement leave or family violence leave for the relevant period if they are entitled to it.

 If an employee is already taking annual holidays and:

-• they suffer bereavement, you must allow them to take bereavement leave instead of annual holidays for the relevant period.
+- they suffer a bereavement, you must allow them to take bereavement leave instead of annual holidays for the relevant period

 If an employee has a period off work on ACC, their annual holiday entitlement is calculated as if they were still working.